Russo-Circassian War: The confrontation of Prince Temryuk against the Ingush

-After the Mongols and Timur, the Ingush began to develop their foothill plains in the 15th-16th centuries.
-“In the XIII-XIV centuries. complex processes are taking place on the plain and in the foothills of the North Caucasus: long and unprecedentedly cruel wars, on the flat part of Ingushetia such nomads and semi-nomads as the Golden Horde, Timur's hordes, Kalmyks, Nogais, Kumyks and Adygs alternately replaced each other.
-The Ingush were partially exterminated, partially driven into the mountains.
-However, all these years they did not abandon their attempts to return to the plain.
-The Ingush got this opportunity in the 15th-16th centuries.

-This campaign was directed against the Ingush societies that left the mountains after the departure of Timur the Lame and mastered their foothill plane from the beginning of the 15th century.

-In 1562, the Kabardian prince Temryuk Idarovich undertook an aggressive campaign against the Ingush, who lived in anticipation.
-Detachments of Nogai Murzas come to his aid.
-The Russian Tsar Ivan IV the Terrible, married to Temryuk's daughter Maria, sent 1,000 Cossacks under the command of Grigory Pleshcheev to help him.
-As a result of this unification of the Kabardino-Nogai-Cossack campaign for discovery, 164 settlements were defeated, judging by the Russian chronicles.
-The Ingush went to the mountains again.
-Kabardians settled on their former territory.
+After the departure of Timur, the Ingush left their mountains and began to develop the foothill plains in the 15th–16th centuries.
+In 1562, the Kabardian prince Temryuk Idarovich undertook an aggressive campaign against the Ingush, supplemented by detachments of Nogai Murzas.
+The Russian Tsar Ivan IV the Terrible, married to Temryuk's daughter Maria, sent 1,000 Cossacks under the command of Grigory Pleshcheev to aid Temryuk.
+As a result of this unified Kabardino–Nogai–Cossack campaign, 164 settlements were defeated, judging by the Russian chronicles.
+The Ingush returned to the mountains, and their former territory was settled by Kabardians.

 Political reasons of the war

-Circassia was a key strategic location amidst the power struggle between the emerging Russian Empire, established England and France, and the failing Ottoman Empire.
-Russia set her sights on expansion along the Black Sea, and England sought to reduce Russia's ability to take advantage of the declining Ottoman Empire, known as the Eastern Question.
+Circassia was a key strategic location amidst the power struggle between the emerging Russian Empire, the established England and France, and the failing Ottoman Empire.
+Russia sought to expand along the Black Sea, and England sought to reduce Russia's ability to take advantage of the declining Ottoman Empire, known as the Eastern Question.

-To facilitate the fall of Persia, Russia would require shipyards on the Black Sea, which made Circassia, with its coastline, a target.
-The Circassian territories were particularly attractive to the Russians due to their fertile valleys, and by 1853 the Black Sea had become very important for Russian trade, being responsible for a third of its exports.
+To counter Persian influence in the region, Russia would require shipyards on the Black Sea, which made Circassia, with its coastline and fertile valleys, a target.
+By 1853, near the end of the war, the Black Sea had become responsible for a third of Russian exports, making the area very important for trade.

 Starting date of the war

-The date of the outbreak of the Russian-Circassian War has been a matter of debate by historians.
-Most scholars agree that organised warfare happened after 1763 when Russia established forts in Circassian territory, but small-scale conflicts have been going on since 1711.
+The date of the outbreak of the Russo-Circassian War has been a matter of debate by historians.
+Most scholars agree that organised warfare happened after 1763 when Russia established forts in Circassian territory, but small-scale conflicts had been ongoing since 1711.
 Another view held by a smaller number of scholars is that proper warfare began in 1817 with the arrival of Aleksey Yermolov, and prior to that it was merely clashes.